ShirAmit96/Ap1/README.md

 # Ap1
-Manual for ex2:
+Manual for ex3:

 Instructions for compiling and runing the code:

 Log in to "planet" server and run the following commands:
-1. git clone -b ex2 https://github.com/ShirAmit96/Ap1.git
+1. git clone -b ex3 https://github.com/ShirAmit96/Ap1.git
 3. cd Ap1
-4. put "iris_classified.csv", "beans_Classified.csv" and "wine_Classified.csv" inside Ap1 directory.
+4. make
-5. make
+5. open two terminals- one for the server and one for the client.
-6. ./a.out <k> <file_name> <distance_metric>
+6. in the first terminal run the command: ./server.out file port

-*** k is a number , file name is one of the above files and distance metric can be: AUC, MAN, CHB, CAN, MIN.
+7. in the second terminal run the command: ./client.out ip port

 our code includes 7 files:
-1. main.cpp - this is the main file of the program.
-The main handles the calls of the other functions. first, the main will get the first input via args and later, after validation check of the first input, the second input will be inserted.If everything is valid, a predicted label will be printed.
+1. client.cpp - This file contains a client class.
+The client connects a server using an inserted ip and port.
+After connectong the server it gets from the user a number's vector,distance metric and k .If everything is valid, a predicted label(sended from the server) will be printed.
-2. input_managment.cpp - This file contains the functions that arrange the input and the send it to input_validation class.if everything is valid, the input will be returned to the main.
+2. server_side.cpp-
 3. input_validation.cpp -This file contains the functions which perform valdiation checks on the inserted data.
 4. distance_metric.cpp -
 5. database.cpp-This class represents a database that holds a vector of structs and each struct contains size(=numbers of columns), vector of numbers and a matching label.